chase-moskal/xiome/readme.md

 - 🔌 xiome components are universal plugins for websites
 - 🛡️ let your users enjoy a passwordless login experience
 - 🙌 engage your users with cool features, like a questions board
-- 💰 monetize your audience with subscriptions and paywalls
+- 💰 monetize your community with subscriptions and paywalls
 - ☁️ let xiome cloud do the heavy lifting running the servers
 - ⚡ jumpstart your app by using xiome's auth system